Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

   - Again, **without retraining the model**, the pre-shock classifier was applied to post-intervention data to evaluate **how well it could predict the effectiveness of the intervention**.

 - **Findings:**
-  - **Universal cash:** Maximized equity but produced no major improvements among vulnerable groups (Classes 3–4).
+  1. **Universal cash:** Maximized equity but produced no major improvements among vulnerable groups (Classes 3–4).
-  - **Targeted cash:** Had minimal impact on lower-middle households (Class 3) and only slight improvement in Class 4.
+  2. **Targeted cash:** Had minimal impact on lower-middle households (Class 3) and only slight improvement in Class 4.
-  - **Budget-neutral targeted:** Most effective overall, but the aggregate impact remained limited despite the concentrated transfer.
+  3. **Budget-neutral targeted:** Most effective overall, but the aggregate impact remained limited despite the concentrated transfer.
+  - ROC AUC slightly dropped from **0.911 → 0.878 (Δ −0.033)** on average.

 ---